A microsite of wot.technology · Live customer traffic on our cluster

 FlowSpace

-Not just ETL.
-One substrate for your DevOps, RevOps, dashboards, wikis, knowledge bases, and chat — content-addressed, signed, provenance-tracked, all on the same graph.
+One platform underneath your DevOps, RevOps, dashboards, wikis, knowledge bases, and chat — content-addressed, signed, provenance-tracked, all on the same graph.

 Your stack is a dozen tools pretending to cooperate.
 CI/CD writes to its database.
 RevOps writes to theirs.
 Dashboards query a warehouse fed by brittle ETL.
 Your wiki holds Tuesday's version of the truth; a chat channel holds Wednesday's; nobody's quite sure which is current.
 Nothing shares an identity, a schema, or a because-line.
 Every new integration is a quarter's work.
 Every audit is a scramble.